zaktech96/vsionboard/packages/create-titan/README.md

 ## ToDo

 - Install all dependencies automatically
+- Delete the `.env.template` file once all environment variables are set
-- Switch order for prompts for Stripe keys in CLI
+- Switch order for prompts for Stripe keys in CLI (public first, then secret)
 - Automatically open in Cursor (code -r [project-name])
 - Remind them in the README to push to their own Repo for initial commit